telerik/xaml-docs/controls/radupload/how-to/secure-upload-file-path.md

                     if (!Path.GetFullPath(mappedTargetFoler).StartsWith(Path.GetFullPath(appDataPath)))
                     {
                         mappedTargetFoler = null;
-                        throw new ArgumentException("Uploading to tolders outside 'AppData' special folder is not supported due to security restrictions.");
+                        throw new ArgumentException("Uploading to folders outside 'AppData' special folder is not supported due to security restrictions.");
                     }
                 }
                 else